RO[tate] AX[is] <axis specification> ANG[le] <angle>.... causes the rotation of the plot about an arbitrary axis in 3D.

 In order to rotate about the current view direction (eg in the plane of the screen), you need only specify the angle, eg:

 In a case such as this, where you specify only the angle, you must omit the keyword ANGLE.

 Rotations are cumulative.
 The easiest way to undo a series of rotations is to use the UP and VIEW commands to reset the original orientation and viewpoint.

 ROTAtional sources....are the centrifugal and coriolis forces which arise when the coordinate system as a whole rotates; they appear as sources of momentum in the equations for U1, U2, V1, V2, W1 and W2.

-The sources are provided by coding to be found in open-source subroutine GXROTA, which resides in file GXROTASO.HTM .
+The sources are provided by coding to be found in open-source subroutine GXROTA, which resides in file GXROTASO.FOR .

 This subroutine is called whenever there exists a PATCH of which the name commences with the characters 'ROTA', whether upper or lower case.

 The patch must be of PHASEM type. with CO=FIXFLU and VAL=GRND1.